We are a not for profit initiative...

 As educators, our job is to facilitate and encourage a supportive space that cultivates exploration through building, making and innovating.
 We believe in adopting a beginner's mindset and we believe that our job is to inquire with the learner, to model curiosity, to model experimentation and to be as interested about what is happening as the learner.

-We bring more than 30 years of experience working with groups at all stages of their learning; primary, secondary, tertiary, further education, and community education.
-From early school leavers and young offenders to teachers at all levels with decades of experience.
+We bring more than 30 years of experience working with groups at all stages of their learning.
+From primary, post primary, third level, to professionals in their field.
 Our goal remains the same: to invite learners to engage with technology and with their own creativity, to encourage them to delve into and develop their innate curiosity in learning new skills.

 Founder, LEAD Facilitator

 Having completed an M.A. in Music Technology at Queen's University, Kate began working in the field of creative technology within education.
 During the course of the past 15 years; making music, film, animation, and everything in between, Kate has become increasingly interested in using technology in a way that allows learners to design and to create and to be themselves, whilst gaining a deeper understanding about how technology works and how they learn within this process.

 Kate has recently completed a Postgraduate Diploma for Entrepreneurial Educators at University College, Dublin.

 Siobhán is a practicing visual artist with over a decade of experience working collaboratively with youth and community groups, school groups and various cultural institutions.
 She has worked as a facilitator and artist-in-residence on art, media and technology initiatives with many organisations.

 Siobhán has completed a Masters in Community Education, Equality and Social Activism at Maynooth University in 2014.